Interpretability · probe auditing

 - Score = (how often in the top third) − (how often in the bottom third).

-+1.0 = always there when firing, never when quiet → the probe keys on
+positive = more common when firing than when quiet → the probe keys on

 0 = equally common either way → unrelated.